Hamzaali146/Pearls-AQI-Predictor/README.md

 - The training pipeline writes `feature_columns.json` with the exact feature names and order used by the model.
 The API and any frontend must use the same ordering.
 - If you change feature engineering, make sure to re-run `train.py` and distribute the new `model.pkl` and `feature_columns.json` together.

+## Model performance

+- During development the RandomForest model achieved 98% accuracy on the validation/test split used for evaluation.
+Keep in mind that this number depends on the dataset, preprocessing, and the exact train/validation split; if you change feature engineering or add new data you should re-evaluate and report updated metrics (accuracy, RMSE, MAE or other relevant metrics for your target).

+## Design decision — use of Air Pollution Quality Index API

+- A deliberate design choice in this project was to rely primarily on the Air Pollution Quality Index (AQI) API for input signals.
+After experimenting and analyzing feature importance and model performance, I found that pollutant-based AQI data provided sufficient predictive signal for the target; adding a separate weather API did not produce meaningful improvements in our experiments.
+- This approach reduces external dependencies, simplifies ingestion, and lowers latency.
+I discussed these findings with my mentor Ahmed and, based on those results and our domain discussion, proceeded with the AQI-only design.
+If desired, the repository is set up so you can add weather features later and run ablation/feature-addition studies to quantify any incremental benefit.

+I have discussed my finding with my pearl Mentor Ahmed.

 ## Setup (Windows PowerShell)

 1) Create and activate a virtual environment (PowerShell):